FreeCAD/FreeCAD-documentation/wiki/Drawing_Landscape_A3.md

 # Drawing Landscape A3
 ---
-- GuiCommand:   Name:Drawing Landscape A3   Workbenches:[[Drawing Workbench   Drawing]], Complete|MenuLocation:Drawing → Insert new drawing → A3 Landscape   Shortcut:none---
+- GuiCommand   *   Name   *Drawing Landscape A3   Workbenches   *[[Drawing Workbench   Drawing]], Complete|MenuLocation   *Drawing → Insert new drawing → A3 Landscape   Shortcut   *none---

 This tool creates a new drawing sheet from already installed templates.
 Currently, even though the menu and the toolbar allow for A0 to A4 landscape formats, only an A3 Landscape template is available.